jayesh15111988/LogoPicker/LogoPicker-framework/README.md

    App uses `LogoFrameSize` enum which represents the frame format for selected image.
 Currently it support square images, but can be extended to include additional cases to represent images in a different dimension.

 5. Use of `LogoState` enum
    App uses `LogoState` enum which represents the state of logo view.
-Currently it support initials (In case of lack of image) and the image mode
+Currently it support initials (In case of lack of image), image mode and color modes.

 ### Custom views

 #### `LogoView` components
-In order to make it easy to use a similar design across screens and in the library, I have created a `LogoView` component that represents the selected logo image (Or initials in case the image is missing).
+In order to make it easy to use a similar design across screens and in the library, I have created a `LogoView` component that represents the selected logo image (Or initials or solid colors).
 It has its own view model which is used to customize it in terms of logo state, foreground color, background color, image content mode, and whether the view is tappable or not

 ## Framework Inclusion
 To use the framework into your project, simply drag and drop the `LogoPicker-framework.framework` file into the project in Xcode.
 Since this framework has a dependency on Styles framework, you also need to drag and drop `Styles-framework.framework` file into your project.